 - Achievement and progress for all

-- High quality teaching and learning which engages, enthuses and motivates.
+- Outstanding teaching and learning which engages, enthuses and motivates.

 The achievement of our students is of paramount importance to us, not just their academic progress, but also their development as young adults and the need to equip them with the necessary skills to succeed in a challenging and ever changing world.
 With this in mind we will be focusing on all aspects of school improvement and how we can ensure that our teaching and learning is challenging and exciting and continues to improve.